Before dropping the SeaDoo in the water:

 • Air Motor; On the drive home, pull seat cover & hatch to air out the SeaDoo engine bay.

-• Fog Oil; When back home, spray fog oil on the cylinders and into the carburetor, if easy.
+• Fog Oil; When back at home and if it's easy, spray fog oil on the cylinders and into the carburetor.

 • Grease; Every few times out, grease the PTO and sealed bearing carrier, if applicable.
 Do not over apply grease, just enough to see some come out of the drive shaft boot.

 • Storage; If you are not using your SeaDoo, follow our Winterize procedures.

 • Start your SeaDoo; Spray lots of fog oil into the intake until the exhaust becomes very smoky, approximately 30 seconds.
 Make sure not to over heat motor, but heavy on fog oil is best.

 • Pull Spark Plugs; Spray fog oil into each cylinder head for 15 seconds, then turn the motor for a quick second only to move the pistons up and down spreading the oil.
 Put plugs back in.

 • Flush out Cooling System and hoses with water, then add anti freeze back to the cooling system.
 Water freezing inside the SeaDoo engine block can crack the cylinders and destroy your SeaDoo.